gojuno/engineering/articles/ci_pipeline_and_custom_tools_of_android_projects/README.md

 General Pipeline builds:

-* Each commit in the repo.
+* Every branch in the repo.
 * `pr/*/merge` refs provided by [Bitbucket Server][bitbucket server] (GitHub also have similar feature JFYI).

 `pr/*/merge` ref updates each time target branch or PR itself changes.